CP1401/Practicals/prac_08/README.md

 This practical builds on the **Lists lecture** as well as previous practicals.
 If you haven't learned from those, then go back and do so before continuing with this practical work.

-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p8questions.txt`.

 ## Quick Questions